Larry Miller (Canadian politician): Early life and career

 Miller was born in Wiarton, Ontario on 21 July 1956.
-Before entering federal politics, Miller was a councillor in Keppel Township, Ontario from 1991 to 1993.
+Before entering federal politics, he was a councillor in Keppel Township, Ontario from 1991 to 1993.
 He progressed to Deputy Reeve in 1994, and in 1996 became the Reeve of Keppel Township.
 He was briefly a councillor in Grey County between 2000 and 2001, and between 2000 and 2004 he was mayor of Georgian Bluffs.
 He also owns a beef-farming operation.

 Federal politics

 Miller won the Conservative Party nomination for Bruce—Grey—Owen Sound in 2004, and defeated three-term Liberal MP Ovid Jackson by almost 5,000 votes in that year's federal election.

 With many historic Georgian Bay lighthouses in his riding, Miller sponsored the bill that became the Heritage Lighthouse Protection Act in the Commons in January 2008.

-In the 2015 election, Miller was reelected by almost 5,000 votes.
+In the 2015 election, he was reelected by almost 5,000 votes.

 Miller did not seek re-election in the 2019 federal election and retired from politics.

 Bill C-19 controversy

 On 7 February 2012, during a Parliamentary Debate about Bill C-19, Miller stirred controversy after comparing the long-gun registry to Adolf Hitler and the Nazi Regime quoting former Liberal Minister Allan Rock: "I came to Ottawa last year with the firm belief that the only people in Canada who should have firearms are police officers and the military."
 Miller added afterwards: "Sound familiar?
 Adolf Hitler.
 1939".
-Later on, he quoted former Liberal Senator Sharon Carstairs who'd said "the registering of hunting rifles is the first step in the social re-engineering of Canadians" which Miller added "that is what Adolf Hitler tried to do in the 1930s".
+Later, he quoted former Liberal Senator Sharon Carstairs, who had said "the registering of hunting rifles is the first step in the social re-engineering of Canadians," to which Miller added "that is what Adolf Hitler tried to do in the 1930s".
 Miller later retracted his statements.